Breast Implants: What Patients Need to Know

 Breast Implant Safety

 The American Society of Plastic Surgeons takes all patient safety concerns seriously.

-Breast implants are FDA-approved and safe devices that offer many quality-of-life benefits for women.
-Hundreds of thousands of patients each year opt for breast implants and report no adverse effects.
+Hundreds of thousands of patients opt for breast implants every year and report no adverse effects.
 When a possible association with a rare disease is reported, plastic surgeons follow the science to provide detailed, accurate information for full patient consent and decision making.

-As noted, breast implants have been studied worldwide for decades, and the scientific literature shows no causal relationship between the device and autoimmune diseases.
-That's not to say a patient could not have a negative reaction to any medical device, and if a woman desires to have her breast implants removed – for any reason – she should consult her plastic surgeon.
+As noted, breast implants have been studied worldwide for decades, and the scientific literature shows no causal relationship between implants and autoimmune diseases.
+That's not to say a patient could not have a negative reaction to any medical device, and if a patient desires to have their breast implants removed – for any reason – they should consult their plastic surgeon.

-ASPS, The PSF and the FDA launched the National Breast Implant Registry (NBIR) in September 2018 to collect information on breast implant procedures to help improve the quality of care for all patients.
+In collaboration with the FDA and breast implant manufacturers, ASPS and The PSF launched the National Breast Implant Registry (NBIR) in September 2018 to collect information on breast implant procedures to help improve the quality of care for all patients.